techpines/asset-rack/README.md

 1. Dynamic asset creation for js, css, html templates.
 2. Support for js/coffescript, browserify (node-style requires).
+3. Support for snockets (Rails/Sprockets-style comments to indicate dependencies).
 3. Support for less.
 4. Support for jade templates.
 5. Support for angularjs templates.